 - The right to direct the use of the identified asset

 Under ASC 840, an arrangement could contain a lease even without “control.”
-This new definition of what a lease is, is arguably the biggest difference between the old and new standards.
+This new lease definition is arguably the biggest difference between the old and new accounting standards.

 Specifically, ASC 842 requires that “A lessee should recognize in the statement of financial position a liability to make lease payments (the lease liability) and a right-of-use asset representing its right to use the underlying asset for the lease term.”